 Conversely, if your game emphasizes investigation, add optional dramatic moments where extroverts can volunteer for character reveals or emotional confessions.
 Create alliance-building opportunities during investigation phases so outgoing guests can negotiate and strategize.
 Encourage creative role interpretation while keeping the core investigation structure intact—this balances analytical depth with theatrical flair.

 The single most effective customization tool?
 Honest communication before guests arrive.
 Describe the game format clearly so people understand whether it emphasizes improvisation, investigation, or both.
-Explain what's expected of each role and normalize different participation levels—make clear that thoughtful deduction is valued equally with dramatic performance.
+Explain what is expected of each role and normalize different participation levels—make clear that thoughtful deduction is valued equally with dramatic performance.

 When possible, offer role choices and let people self-select characters matching their comfort level.
-A guest who knows they'll be analyzing evidence feels more confident than one surprised by an unexpected interrogation scene.
+A guest who knows they will be analyzing evidence feels more confident than one surprised by an unexpected interrogation scene.

 Pair extroverts with high-interaction roles like suspect interviews and dramatic reveals.
 Give introverts investigation-focused positions involving evidence analysis and logical deduction.
 Assign ambiverts bridge roles—investigator, detective, or mediator positions requiring both investigation and social skills.

 The Solution: Offer character profiles with scripted opening lines, allow note-passing for accusations, and create investigation phases where quiet work is valued.
-You're not changing the core game—just giving introverts tools to participate comfortably.
+You are not changing the core game—just giving introverts tools to participate comfortably.

 The Solution: Add social elements between puzzle rounds, allow group discussion of clues, and create roles that reward verbal persuasion alongside logic.
 Let extroverts use their charm to negotiate information from other players.